 GBB begins, first, with my story.
 As of May 28, 2017, I lament a whopping $86, 063.15 debt burden.
 I’ve been carrying this debt load as baggage for over a decade (cue Erykah Badu’s Bag Lady–I done hurt my back ).
 84% of that debt are two consolidated student loans dating back from between 1990 to 2002 ( one unsubsidized and thank God no defaults).
 To add insult to injury, I don’t even have a degree.
 I got so committed to debt freedom (in 2006) that I refused to enter another school until I could pay for it cash (or scholarship)–if I ever even return to traditional school at this point.

 From 2006 to date, I have been downsizing my life (to the point of minimalism) so as to position myself for debt freedom.
 Along the way, murphy’s law, anxiety, and lack of sufficient savings resulted in me backsliding back into debt more times than I’m comfortable admitting.

 In 2012, I renewed my commitment to debt freedom and now, here stands GBB to make sure I succeed this time.
 It is said, insanity is doing something over and over expecting different results.
 Well, I’m no longer practicing insanity.
 GBB is my new and different strategy.

 That said, there are many reasons I am unable to give a solid accounting of all the thousands of dollars I let slip through my hands in my adult life.
 I have no sufficient explanation as to how I let such an initially modest amount of debt snowball into this massive Swiss Alp of a mountain.

-If I had to sum it up, I would say just 20+ years of sheer ignorance, apathy, anxious purchases, emotional deficits, and career wandering (job to job).
+If I had to sum it up, I would say just 20+ years of sheer ignorance, apathy, anxious purchases, emotional deficits, and lack of career clarity.

 For, I’m a very late bloomer to realizing what I, actually, do well–and consequently, what I should have been pursuing as a career entering college or early adulthood.
 But God’s Providence saw my wanderings and keep me in the “ball-park” of where my strengths would eventually become recognizable to me.
 God is dope and fundamental like that!